Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors

 After selecting $n$, \cref{alg:flow_est} was evaluated across the three experimental settings using two criteria.
 The first criterion assesses the \textit{direction} of the scene flow by measuring how closely the computed linear velocity vectors align with the ground truth.
 This is particularly relevant for tasks like segmentation, where motion direction is the primary concern and velocity magnitude is less critical.
-The second criterion evaluates both \textit{direction and magnitude}, which is essential for control tasks that require accurate speed estimation to ensure safe robot motion.
-Additionally, \cref{alg:flow_est} was compared against a baseline in which the two steps introduced to handle complexities in the \gls{tof} data were removed.
-This comparison aims to quantify the impact of these modifications on estimation accuracy.
+The second criterion evaluates both \textit{direction} and \textit{magnitude}, which is essential for control tasks that require accurate speed estimation to ensure safe robot motion. \ale{Additionally, \cref{alg:flow_est} is compared with a baseline that excludes the two steps introduced to handle the complexities in the \gls{tof} data.
+This comparison aims to quantify the impact of the proposed modifications on estimation accuracy.}

-The value for the thresholds $N_{min}$ and $\gamma$ used to compare the number of points and fitness score in \cref{alg:flow_est} were experimentally tuned to 60 and 0.7 respectively.
-The threshold $\delta$ was instead set to \SI{0.04}{\meter}, which is related to the expected uncertainty on the distance measurements of 8-11\% for the range over which the mannequin travels.
+The value for the \ale{ thresholds $N_{min}$ and $\gamma$ used to compare the number of points and fitness score in \cref{alg:flow_est} were experimentally tuned to 60 and 0.7, respectively.} The threshold $\delta$ was set to \SI{0.04}{\meter}, which corresponds to the expected uncertainty in distance measurements (8-11\%) over the mannequin's travel range.